No easy fix to officiating gaffe like Saints no call: Goodell

 “They have not voted for that in the past.
 It doesn’t mean that we won’t, it’s something that we are going to put to the competition committee and see if there is an answer to that.”

-Goodell also down played the idea of adding more officials, noting that might only add problems not reduce them.
+Goodell also down played the idea of adding more officials, noting that might only add problems and not reduce them.

 “I don’t think adding an official is an answer to all the issues, particularly this issue,” said Goodell.

 “Adding an eighth official is one more human, one more human that will make mistakes like all the rest of us.”

 Writing by Frank Pingue in Toronto, editing by Pritha Sarkar and Toby Davis